mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 ## Step Four — Install MediaWiki

+With MySQL and Lighttpd (with PHP) installed and configured, we’re now read to install MediaWiki itself.

-First, let’s prep the web root of the server by removing unnecessary test files that were placed during setup by running this `rm` command:
+First, let’s prep the web root of the server by removing the—what are now—unneeded default **index.lighttpd.html** and **test.php** files from the web root by running this **rm** command:

     sudo rm /var/www/index.lighttpd.html /var/www/test.php

+With that done, let’s get

     curl -O https://releases.wikimedia.org/mediawiki/1.27/mediawiki-1.27.0.tar.gz